 Sometimes I may ask you to consult secondary sources.
-Whenever I ask you to consult secondary sources, I will make them available on cuLearn.
+In particular, you will be asked to consult at least one secondary source when you give your presentation (see the section on evaluation, below.)
+Whenever I ask you to consult secondary sources, I will make those sources available on cuLearn, again, either through a link to the library's e-resources, or on Ares.

 If you do want to purchase the individual texts that we will be looking at, they are all available for purchasing online.
 If you decide to do this, let me know, and I will send you references for the standard academic version of the texts.
+If you intend to do your graduate work (e.g. MA thesis or research paper work) in the history of philosophy, and especially in early modern philosophy, this may be a good idea for you.